 Method Comment Marginal abatement cost curve At an organisational level, we use carbon abatement cost curves to identify specific abatement opportunities and the costs to implement these measures.
-The curves enable us to quickly model the costs of reducing emissions across our entire asset

-Method Comment portfolio, as well as at the individual asset level.
-The estimates are based on Stockland carbon abatement data, ensuring a high level of confidence in the results returned.
-Marginal abatement cost curve is also used within our development master planning process to identify key infrastructure and programs to reduce emissions.
+The curves enable us to quickly model the costs of reducing emissions across our entire asset portfolio, as well as at the individual asset level.
+The estimates are based on our carbon abatement data, ensuring a high level of confidence in the results returned.
+Marginal abatement cost curve is also used within our development master-planning process to identify key infrastructure and programs to reduce emissions.
+Now that marginal abatement cost curves have been done at a business unit level, these are updated by completing detailed financial analysis at a project level using internal rate of return.
 Compliance with regulatory requirements/standards Compliance with State and Federal regulation on energy efficiency is contributing to investment in more efficient design and better management of our projects.
 We aim to stretch beyond these increasing compliance requirements.
 Dedicated budget for energy efficiency CAPEX budget - if an energy efficiency project meets our investment hurdle rate and can deliver a return on investment, then it is given approval to proceed to implementation.
 This can be achieved at an individual site level or at a portfolio level.
-Dedicated budget for low carbon product R&D New technology is trialled and if successful, then it's rolled out across the portfolio e.g. chiller optimisation Dedicated budget for other emissions reduction activities Budget is set aside for building tuning and maintenance activities that result in improved emission performance.
-Employee engagement Promoting staff sustainability awareness, seek innovative ideas from staff and drive energy efficiency across corporate and site offices.
-Internal incentives/recognition programs KPIs for emissions reduction targets for key development and operations staff.
-Acknowledging best practice and rewarding through internal communication and recognition (e.g. intranet stories and values awards).
+Dedicated budget for low carbon product R&D We trial new technology and if successful, then it is rolled out across the portfolio, such as our trial of investment in chiller optimisation technology.
+Dedicated budget for other emissions reduction activities We set aside budget for building tuning and maintenance activities that result in improved emission performance.

+Method Comment Employee engagement We promote staff sustainability awareness, seek innovative ideas from staff and drive energy efficiency across corporate and site offices.
+Internal incentives/recognition programs We develop KPIs for emissions reduction targets for key development and operations staff, senior management, and Executive Committee members.
+We acknowledge best practice and reward achievement through internal communication and recognition (e.g. intranet stories and values awards).
 Other Development standards/ratings - Green Star as a minimum development standard.
 Embedding minimum standards for energy efficiency is driving investment in emission reduction activities across our organisation.
-Our Commercial Property business has minimum Green Star rating performance standards.
+Our Commercial Property business has minimum Green Star Design & As Built and Performance rating requirements.
 There are minimum energy efficiency requirements for all Residential and Retirement Living projects, including maximising the solar orientation of sites, providing energy efficient lighting in public spaces and connecting dwellings to reticulated natural gas or LPG where available.
 Our Retirement Living business committed to a 40% reduction in energy usage per retirement home incorporated into the design of newly developed projects (compared to regional averages) using CCAP Precinct.
 Other Operational standards/ratings - using the NABERS Energy rating tool to benchmark our building performance, we are improving energy efficiency through capital investment in high-efficiency chillers, building management systems, lighting controls and variable speed drives.